-Writing the Smartphone and PDA Usage Policy document
+How do you write a Smartphone and PDA Usage Policy document?

 SMARTPHONE AND PERSONAL DIGITAL ASSISTANT (PDA) USAGE POLICY

 The purpose of this policy is to set forth a Company Smartphone and Personal Digital Assistant (PDA) Usage Policy by which employees and contractors will abide while using, leasing or otherwise making use of Personal Digital Assistant (PDA) devices.
 The intention of this policy is to provide proper guidance to employees and contractors who make use of PDAs during the course of their work with Company Name.
 As an employee or contractor of Company Name, you are required to comply with this policy at all times.

 Terms and Conditions

 The Personal Digital Assistant (PDA) Usage Policy is as follows:

 For the purpose of this Smartphone and Personal Digital Assistant (PDA) Usage Policy, a PDA shall be defined as a hand-held computing device, tablet or phone ("smartphone") that provides Internet access (wireless or otherwise), software applications, communication and email services, and network connectivity through cellular, Wi-Max, Wi-Fi or other networks.
 Approved List of Devices (Hardware).
 Due to the changing nature of Smartphone and PDA devices, Company Name shall only support a limited number of hardware devices and configurations.